 Another recycling option involves cutting the flag with an approved technique that avoids tearing through the blue star field.
 Once the flag is cut, it is no longer an official flag and can be disposed of.

 Although somewhat less ceremonial, many Scouts and Scouters prefer these methods for their eco-friendliness.
 Recycled flags not only produce the least amount of waste, but they’re also repurposed for others to enjoy for years to come.

 How Organizations Have Teamed Up with the BSA to Retire Flags

 Some organizations look to the BSA for assistance in proper flag retirement.
 For example, in an effort to help collect soiled, used, or damaged U.S. flags in communities in Florida, Goodwill teamed up with the BSA to gather flags for retirement.
 The collected flags were sent to Boy Scouts of America for proper flag retirement ceremonies.
 During these ceremonies Scouts were encouraged to reflect on our nation’s independence.

 “Flag retirement has been a tradition for Boy Scouts for decades,” said Greg Graham, Scout Executive of the Southwest Florida Council to Florida Weekly.
 “It teaches our Scouts respect for the country.
 They are retiring a symbol of honor, courage and strength of our nation where many have selflessly sacrificed for others’ freedom.”

 Learn More About Proper Flag Retirement

-Read up on what the BSA officially says on how to destroy worn out flags by reading Destroying Worn-Out Flags, check out Bryan on Scouting’s recent story uncovering what to do with leftover grommets from retirement ceremonies, and learn more about flag etiquette from the Nashville Scouts of Troop 1914.
+Check out the Bryan on Scouting story uncovering what to do with leftover grommets from retirement ceremonies, and learn more about flag etiquette from the Nashville Scouts of Troop 1914.
 Share with us in the comments below, how does your troop retire worn U.S. flags?